British Racing’s Disappointing Whip Report

 Will You Know When It’s Time?
 Horse Euthanasia, the Hardest Decision by Far

-This article will help all horse owners who are either grappling with an end-of-life decision or aiming to plan ahead.
+End-of-life decisions and euthanasia for horses This article will help all horse owners who are either grappling with an end-of-life decision or aiming to plan ahead.
 It covers when and how to take the decision and who to involve.
-It explains the difference between welfare state and quality-of-life, and how to...
+It explains the difference between...

 The Impact of Birth Trauma on Horse Welfare and Performance